Firuzeh County: History

-After the 2006 National Census, Taghenkuh and Takht-e Jolgeh Districts were separated from Nishapur County in the establishment of Takht-e Jolgeh County, (Note: Renamed Firuzeh County) which was divided into two districts of two rural districts each, with Firuzeh as its capital.
+In 2007, Taghenkuh and Takht-e Jolgeh Districts were separated from Nishapur County in the establishment of Takht-e Jolgeh County, (Note: Renamed Firuzeh County) which was divided into two districts of two rural districts each, with Firuzeh as its capital.

-After the 2016 census, the village of Garmab was elevated to the status of a city.
+The village of Garmab was converted to a city in 2021.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 42,739 people in 12,351 households.
+At the time of the 2011 National Census, the county's population was 42,739 people in 12,351 households.
 The 2016 census measured the population of the county as 37,539 in 11,783 households.

 Administrative divisions

 Firuzeh County's population history and administrative structure over two consecutive censuses are shown in the following table.